HSLdevcom/hsl-map-matcher/README.md

 ```

 The app downloads all needed data on startup.
 After startup, the app is running on port 3000 (by default).
+First, if old data is not available, the app downloads OSM data and calculates the profiles.
+If the data already exists, and you want to update it, remove the content of `data/`-directory before startup.

 Custom env variables are not needed, but it's possible to set them up by creating `.env`.
 Check the constants affected by env on [`src/constants.js`](src/constants.js).